polkadot-cloud/polkadot-staking-dashboard/CONTRIBUTING.md

 # Contribution Guide

 ## Introduction

-This section aims to familiarise developers to the Polkadot Staking Dashboard [[GitHub](https://github.com/paritytech/polkadot-staking-dashboard), [Demo](https://paritytech.github.io/polkadot-staking-dashboard/#/overview)] for the purpose of contributing to the project.
+This section aims to familiarise developers to the Fair Squares dAppp [GitHub](https://github.com/fair-squares/fs-dapp) for the purpose of contributing to the project.

-Reach out to ross@parity.io for clarification of any content within this document.
+Reach out to hello@fair-squares.nl for clarification of any content within this document.

 ## Major Packages Used